jonas1ara/73/Problems/Linked-lists/Reverse-Linked-List/README.md

 # Reverse Linked List:

-This directory contains implementations of the "Reverse Linked List" problem in the C++ and C# languages.
+This directory contains an implementation of the "Reverse Linked List" problem in C#.
 The main solution uses recursion; an iterative version is commented in the source files.
 Temporal complexity is `O(n)`.

 ## Problem description